jbossorg/sbs-spam/README.md

 3. If user doesn't have enough points then only standard "report abuse" to particular one document is reported
 4. Moderator is notified about spam content in standard way like "report abuse" does.

-Saying all users's content it means:
+Saying all user's content it means:

 * Document
 * Forum thread/message